advanced-security-demo/ghas-developer-bootcamp/exercises/platform-engineer-day1.md

         java -version
     ```

+    In any case you will conclude that the version is bellow 15.
+So, you will need to setup the correct version of Java in the runner for the build to succeed.

     </details>

 3. The previous debugging has concluded that we have a mismatch.
 Resolve the JDK version issue by using the `setup-java` Action in `codeql-analysis.yml` to explicitly specify a version.
 This should be added to the workflow before the `autobuild` step to properly configure the runtime environment before the build.

     <details>
     <summary>Solution</summary>
+    ```yaml
       - uses: actions/setup-java@v3
         with:
             java-version: 16
             distribution: 'microsoft'
+    ```
     </details>

 ### Using context and expressions to modify build